However, Babbel doesn’t have a Japanese course.

 This is probably for the best as a lot of popular language learning courses really struggle with teaching languages that have a unique writing system.
 I found this to be especially true with the aforementioned Duolingo.

-Since starting this website, I’ve tested out tons of language learning courses, some of which teach Japanese exclusively.
+Since starting this website, I’ve tested out tons of language learning courses, trying to find which course or app is the best way to learn Japanese.

 So, although Babbel doesn’t have a Japanese course, there are actually some alternatives that are quite good.
 Additionally, there are a number of Japanese apps that are well worth checking out.

 Lingodeer comes as close to resembling Babbel as you could hope for.
 They’ve grown in size to cover many different languages, but in the beginning, their focus was exclusively on Asian languages.

 Probably because of this, they teach Japanese much better than any of the somewhat similar apps.